Body of missing Sacramento woman found in Upper Truckee River in South Lake Tahoe | TahoeDailyTribune.com

 April 9, 2017

-The body of Pamela Suwinsky, a Sacramento woman last seen in South Lake Tahoe on April 3, was found Sunday in the Upper Truckee River Sunday.
+The body of Pamela Suwinsky, a Sacramento woman last seen in South Lake Tahoe on April 3, was found Sunday in the Upper Truckee River.

 A dive team with the El Dorado County Sheriff's Office located a deceased woman in the Upper Truckee River north of the Motel 6 where Suwinsky was last seen, according to a press release.
 The body was positively identified as Suwinsky, however, a cause of death is still pending and the investigation remains open.

-Note: - UPDATE: Sacramento woman last seen in South Lake Tahoe still missing